miguelramos/django-media-manager/README.md

 # Changelog

+### 11-13-2014 v4.0.1
+*   Urls are now encoded properly so they can be output anywhere.
+*   `path` property of FileObject is still unencoded to ensure the filename is still available.

 ### 11-11-2014 v4.0.0
 *   BREAKS BACKWARDS COMPATIBILITY: Due to the default that files are stored with relative filenames rather than absolute.